 Originally from South Australia’s Clare Valley, Chloe Dutschke is the Genetics and Feedlot Overseer on a pastoral property 80km west of Hay, in New South Wales’s Western Riverina.
 Formerly a self-employed contract musterer, Chloe was the joint recipient of the 2019 Peter Westblade Scholarship, which she is using to develop business ideas to give back to the agricultural community.
 Driven, enthusiastic and empathetic, she studied Animal Science at the University of Adelaide and is happiest when sharing ideas with likeminded people.
 Chloe sees women as an incredible strength of rural communities.

-When asked what concerned Chloe about the health and safety of those in rural industries, she recalled an incident on her motorbike after a muster.
+When asked what concerned Chloe about the health and safety of those in rural industries and communities, she recalled an incident on her motorbike after a muster.
 This incident reinforced how small safety steps can make a big difference after she escaped severe injury with thanks to her helmet and boots.
 Chloe stressed the importance of choosing relaxed moments for conversations about health and safety, such as before or after jobs or during planning sessions, rather than when the pressure is on.
 She also highlighted that clear, non-aggressive communication is vital to getting people on board, and that mental health should always be a priority.

 How would you describe yourself in three words?